yasmeendev/hammad/docs/v2.0/dev_docs/Fundamentals/Caching/01-overview-in-progress.md

 **Line 7: Cache expiration and eviction.** We get a `CancellationTokenSource` object that is associated with the cache data and a strongly typed cache region, which allows multiple cache entries to be evicted as a group (see [ASP.NET Core Memory Cache Dependencies](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/memory?view=aspnetcore-3.1#cache-dependencies)).

+!!! warning
-> Important: We intentionally disable the inheritance for cached entry expiration tokens and time-based expiration settings.
+    * We intentionally disable the inheritance for cached entry expiration tokens and time-based expiration settings.
 When one cache entry is used to create another, the child copies the parent entry expiration settings and cannot get expired by manually removing or updating the parent entry.
 This leads to unpredictable side effects, and it is hard to maintain and debug such cache dependencies.

 We avoid manual control of the cached data lifetime in our code.
 The platform has a special `CachingOptions` object that contains the settings for **Absolute** or **Sliding** lifetimes for all cached data (see below).